-Firefighters battle massive Philly warehouse fire, save neighborhood bar
+Massive Philly warehouse fire under control, firefighters save neighborhood bar

 A portion of I-95 near the fire scene was closed in both directions for a period of time due to smoke blowing across the roadway.

-Tim McGinley, one of the owners of Bonk's Crab Bar located next to the warehouse, says a bartender called and woke him up to tell him about the fire.
+Tim McGinley, one of the owners of Bonk's Bar located next to the warehouse, says a bartender called and woke him up to tell him about the fire.
 He told Action News the firefighters are the reason his bar is still standing.

 "They're actually on our garage roof fighting the fire.
 Winds change, if anything would've changed, our bar would've went down.
 They really saved the day," McGinley said.